pcafrica/advanced_programming_2025-2026/lectures/05/05-c++_functions_templates.md

 - It focuses on creating reusable and versatile code by using templates or type abstractions.
 - The goal is to develop algorithms and data structures that work with different data types.

+---

 # Why use generic programming?

 - **Reusability:** Write code once, use it with multiple data types.
 - **Type safety:** Ensures that type-related errors are caught at compile-time.
 - **Performance:** Optimized code for specific data types without code duplication.
 - **Expressiveness:** Code that's concise and easier to read and maintain.

+# Cons of generic programming

+- **Complexity:** Generic code may be more complex due to abstraction.
+- **Compile-time overhead:** Template instantiation can lead to longer compile times.
+- **Debugging:** Template error messages can be challenging to decipher.

 ---